 Personal savings are lowMany people understand the importance of saving; however, their actions don’t often reflect that.
-The U.S. personal savings rate has dropped to 3.8% of disposable income in the third quarter of 2011, after having briefly gone up after the 2007–2009 recession.
+The U.S. personal savings rate has dropped to 4% of disposable income in the second quarter of 2012, after having briefly gone up after the 2007–2009 recession.
 It seemed we learned our lesson after the crash, but once again many of us may still not be saving enough to meet retirement goals.

 Increase your tax-deferred contributionsThe image above illustrates the historical growth of various annual contribution levels over 30+ years to a 70% stock-30% bond allocation.
 Now may be the time to reevaluate your financial situation and increase annual investments to an IRA and/or a 401(k).